radsectors-irl/radsectors-irl.github.io/about.md

 ### 🏁 First of all

-I originally built this page because I rejected the idea of maintaining several dating site profiles.
+I originally built this page because I rejected the idea of maintaining multiple dating site profiles.
 This way I just have to put a link to this page.

 ## Let the info dump begin